Chelsea F.C.–Leeds United F.C. rivalry: 1970s

 Modern day referee David Elleray reviewed the match years later and concluded that he would have issued six red cards and twenty yellow cards.
-However, referee Eric Jennings only booked one player – Hutchinson – over the two games.
+However, referee Eric Jennings booked only one player – Hutchinson – over the two games.
 Hugh McIlvanney wrote that "at times it appeared that Mr Jennings would give a free kick only on production of a death certificate".
-Mick Jones put Leeds ahead again, but Osgood equalised with 12 minutes remaining.
-Chelsea eventually prevailed 2–1 after extra time.
+Mick Jones put Leeds ahead again, but Osgood equalised with 12 minutes remaining and Chelsea eventually prevailed 2–1 after extra time.
 Charlton was so angry at the loss that he left the pitch without collecting his runners-up medal.
 Charlton later said: "It wasn't the losing of the game, it was the losing of the game to Chelsea, because there were never two more competitive sides when we played each other over a period of four or five years."
 The match has been cited as one of the greatest FA Cup finals.

-The mutual animosity continued into the 1970s.
+The animosity continued into the 1970s.
 Geoffrey Green of The Times reported that a hard-fought 0–0 draw at Stamford Bridge in December 1971 at times "more resembled some Mafia vendetta than football".
 A crowd of 51,000 (with a further 9,000 locked out) watched a 4–0 Chelsea win over Leeds in the opening match of the 1972–73 season.
 The match was "marred by a string of infringements"; Trevor Cherry, Chris Garland and Terry Yorath were all booked, and Leeds lost David Harvey and Mick Jones to injury.
 Crowd trouble and pitch invasions led Chelsea to erect wire fences around the terraces.